Decision-Aware Predictions for Right-Hand Side Parameters in Linear Programs: Numerical Experiments

 In Table \ref{tab:percent_feas_true_soln_synthetic}, we report the results regarding the feasibility metric for the prediction models.
 We present these results as the percentage of the validation dataset where the true optimal solution $\bs{x}_i^\star$ resides in the feasible region of the predicted problem associated with the right-hand side generated using a specific training model.

-In the companion Figure \ref{fig:true_soln_num_pred_constrs_satisfied}, we show the number of predicted constraints satisfied by the true solutions $\bs{x}_i^\star$ on one replication of the experiment with $N = 250$.

 The results indicate that the optimistic and primal-DAL problems recover a very high percentage $(> 90 \%)$ of the true solutions $\bs{x}_i^\star$ in their feasible regions.
 This is due to the fact that their models explicitly contain constraints $\bs{A}\bs{x}_i^\star \geq \bs{W\obs}_i$ for all $i \in [N]$.
-The inclusion of the penalty term does not aid the solution quality with respect to the overall percentage, as evident from the third and fourth columns.
-With the feasibility percentage ranging as high as $30.62\%$, the performance of the dual-DAL model deteriorates relative to the former two models, while still outperforming the regression models, which have very low true solution recovery percentages of around $15-20\%$.
+The inclusion of the penalty term {in the primal-DAL model} does not aid the solution quality with respect to the overall percentage, as evident from the third and fourth columns.
+With the feasibility percentage ranging only as high as {$46.74\%$}, the performance of the dual-DAL model deteriorates relative to the former two models, while still outperforming the regression models, which have very low true solution recovery percentages of around {$25\%$}.
 Moreover, as the size of the training dataset increases, the feasibility percentage also improves in most cases.
-From these results, we can conclude that including the effect of downstream decision-making in the learning process, as we do through constraints and objectives in the training optimization model, improves the feasibility metric.
-Since the regression models perform relatively poorly on the feasibility metric (see Table \ref{tab:percent_feas_true_soln_synthetic}), which concerns our minimal goal for the prediction task, we focus on the proposed DAL models in the remainder of the section.
+From these results, we can conclude that including the effect of downstream decision-making in the learning process, as we do through constraints and objectives in the training optimization model, improves the feasibility metric. {In the companion Figure \ref{fig:true_soln_num_pred_constrs_satisfied}, we show the number of predicted constraints satisfied by the true solutions $\bs{x}_i^\star$ on one replication of the experiment with $N = 250$.
+The results show that a majority of the true solutions satisfy all seven constraints when the right-hand side values are predicted by the optimistic- and primal-DAL models (this corresponds to the $> 90\%$ shown in columns 2-4 in Table \ref{tab:percent_feas_true_soln_synthetic}).
+There are a few outliers that are infeasible for these models, and even then, at most two of the seven constraints are violated.
+On the other hand, when predictions are generated by the dual-DAL or regression models, most instances have at least one violated constraint, rendering $\bs{x}_i^\star$ infeasible (this elucidates the percentages reported in columns 5-8 for these models in Table \ref{tab:percent_feas_true_soln_synthetic}).}

-Table \ref{tab:pred_duality_gap} shows the median optimality gap of the predicted problem over all datapoints $i \in [N]$ such that $\bs{x}_i^\star$ is in the predicted feasible region (the associated feasibility percentages from Table \ref{tab:percent_feas_true_soln_synthetic} are provided in parentheses).
+Table \ref{tab:pred_duality_gap} shows the median {duality} gap of the predicted problem over all {validation} datapoints such that $\bs{x}_i^\star$ is in the predicted feasible region (the associated feasibility percentages from Table \ref{tab:percent_feas_true_soln_synthetic} are provided in parentheses).